-Although the San Antonio Riverwalk is a free attraction, it will be difficult to find parking for free.
-It took a few visits, but eventually I learned where to park when visiting the Riverwalk.
-At first I used the Rivercenter Mall garage due to convenience.
+Although the San Antonio Riverwalk is a free attraction, it can be difficult to find parking for free.
+It took a few visits, but eventually I learned where to park when visiting the riverwalk.
+Initially, I used the Rivercenter Mall garage due to convenience.
 However, the nearly $20 cost of parking caused me to seek other options.
 There are outdoor parking lots in the area as well, but those cost nearly as much as the garage.

 During my previous hikes along the river, I recalled seeing vehicles parked along more than one bridge overhead.
 I did some research and successfully found cheap parking on Convent Street.
 Parking in this location costs only a few quarters, and has direct access to the riverwalk.
 It’s about a four block walk to the Alamo and the San Fernando Cathedral, but may not be as close to your destination, so keep that in mind.